 Whether you purchase a vintage model or a brand new one you cant go far wrong with these machines.

-Rega also make several other very simular looking models available in a range of cool modern styles
+Rega also make other models available in a range of cool modern styles

 see photos on the left & below.

-Rega also manufacture a range of other quality components such as loudspeakers and amplifiers.
+Rega has a range of other quality components such as loudspeakers and amplifiers.